yuuushio/nbody-simulation/README.md

 # N-Body Simulation

-N-Body Simulation is a common astrophysics simulation, used to model orbiting bodies within a solar system and galaxy.
-The simulation is done with the integration of Newton's gravitational force equation - calculating the gravitational force between two bodies, which is then used to calculate the new velocity and position using a timestep, `dt`.
-This is the common brute-force method with time complexity of `O(n^2)`; it's is good for understanding the concept, and forms a basis for more efficient, practical models.
+The N-Body Simulation is a well-known astrophysics model used to simulate the motion of orbiting bodies in a solar system or galaxy.
+The simulation employs Newton's gravitational force equation to compute the gravitational force between two objects, which is subsequently used to calculate their new velocity and position at a given timestep, dt.
+Although this brute-force method has a time complexity of `O(n^2)`, it serves as a useful tool for comprehending the underlying concepts and forms a foundation for more efficient and practical models.

-The results of this simulation are animated and can be visualized in real-time via a graphical interface, which itself is implemented using PyGame.
+The simulation results are presented through a graphical interface that is implemented using PyGame and can be visualized in real-time.

 *The code was, later, greatly improved (details below) to perform the calculations a lot more efficiently using numpy's vectorized matrix operations.
 The original version is still there to see the differences in the implemenation and the performance improvements.*